PM Modi hails increase in tiger population, addition of 57th reserve - ExBulletin

 PM Modi hails increase in tiger population, addition of 57th reserve

-Prime Minister Narendra Modi on Tuesday hailed the increase in tiger population in the country over the years and hoped that the big cats would continue to thrive thanks to the government's conservation efforts.
+New Delhi: Prime Minister Narendra Modi on Tuesday welcomed the increase in the tiger population in the country over the years and hoped that the big cats would continue to thrive thanks to the government's conservation efforts.

-His comment followed Environment and Forest Minister Bhupender Yadav's message announcing the establishment of the country's 57th tiger reserve, recognizing Prime Minister Modi's emphasis on wildlife protection.
+His comment follows Environment and Forest Minister Bhupender Yadav's message announcing the establishment of the country's 57th tiger reserve, recognizing Prime Minister Modi's emphasis on wildlife protection.

-Hailing the conservation efforts of the National Tiger Conservation Authority, Yadav said, “The latest to join the list is Ratapani Tiger Reserve in Madhya Pradesh.
-As a country of nature lovers and worshipers, India offers the best habitat for the big cat. a result of Prime Minister Shri @narendramodi ji's emphasis on wildlife protection alongside economic progress.
+Lauding the conservation efforts of the state tiger conservation authorities, Yadav said, “The latest to join the list is the Ratapani Tiger Reserve in Madhya Pradesh.
+As a country of nature lovers and devotees, India offers the best habitat for the big cat.
+This feat is a result of Prime Minister Shri @narendramodi ji's emphasis on wildlife protection alongside economic progress.

-The environment minister attached a photo of a tiger along with a map showing the Ratapani Tiger Reserve area and said, “I congratulate @ntca_india for their tireless efforts towards tiger conservation.
+The Environment Minister attached a photo of tigers along with a map highlighting the Ratapani Tiger Reserve area and said, “I commend @ntca_india for their tireless efforts towards tiger conservation.
 I also congratulate the people of Madhya Pradesh and wildlife lovers across the country.

-Wonderful news for environmental lovers, in line with our centuries-old philosophy of caring for nature.
-Through collective efforts, the tiger population in India has increased over time and I am sure this spirit will continue in times to come. https://t.co/Rk5GTMGGsc

 According to the ministry, the tiger population in the country has increased to 3,682 (range 3,167-3,925), according to the All India Tiger estimate carried out in 2022.